jusiahjusiah/jusiahjusiah/README.md

 🌱 I'm always eager to learn and currently expanding my knowledge in React, Tailwind CSS, and other modern web development technologies.<br>

 💬 Feel free to ask me about anything related to programming and web development.
-I'm always happy to share my knowledge and help others.<br>🎉
+I'm always happy to share my knowledge and help others.<br>

-Fun fact: I love all kinds of Metal music and a die hard anime fan! 😜 <br>
+🎉 Fun fact: I love all kinds of Metal music and also a die hard anime fan! 😜 <br>

 ### ✍️ ...
 ![](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical)